Trained in cultural and ecological anthropology, I specialize in the human dimensions of environmental governance and conservation.

 2015.
 Fulbright U.S. Scholar Award for 2016-2017 dissertation research in Brazil.
 Offered via Bureau of Educational Affairs, U.S. Department of State.

 2015.
-Foreign Language and Area Studies Fellowship for Intensive Portuguese study in Florianópolis.
+Foreign Language and Area Studies Fellowship for Intensive Portuguese study in Florianópolis, Brazil.
 Via UGA’s Latin American & Caribbean Studies Institute and U.S. Department of Education.

 2014.
 Tinker Foundation-UGA Graduate Field Research Award for pre-dissertation research in Brazil.
 Offered via UGA’s Latin American & Caribbean Studies Institute & Tinker Foundation, Inc.